rollbar/docs/guides/filter-foreign-language.md

 Here are a few [custom grouping](/docs/custom-grouping/) recipes to match messages based on language:
 ## One supported language
-The following rule looks for errors where `client.language.javascript` does not contain `en-`:
+The following rule groups errors where `client.language.javascript` does not contain `en-`:
 ```
   {
     "condition": {